olelong/ft_transcendence/endpoint.md

 /* REQUEST */
 POST /chat/channels/:id/leave
 {
-	id: String // new owner id, only if user is owner
+	id?: String // new owner id, only if user is owner
 }
 /* RESPONSE */
 {